Solid Oxide Fuel Cells are energy conversion devices that produce electric power through an

 The Solid Oxide Fuel Cells (SOFC) Project Portfolio provides an overview of the SOFC Program, including a description of key technology areas, information on projects, location map, and contact information for personnel supporting the SOFC Program.

-The SOFC Program maintains a diversified portfolio of R&D projects to address the technical challenges and ensure a high-probability of achieving the desired cost and performance targets.
-The strategy includes a mix of near-, mid-, and long-term R&D projects as well as laboratory, proof-of-concept, and pilot-scale projects to foster the advancement of SOFC technologies for deployment in diverse applications, including those fueled by coal-derived syngas or natural gas, which meet or exceed the targets for efficiency, cost, and carbon capture.
-The Program’s RD&D efforts are channeled through three key technologies: Anode-Electrolyte-Cathode Development, Atmospheric Pressure Systems, and Pressurized Systems.
-The R&D element of the program is within the AEC Development key technology whereas the Atmospheric Pressure Systems and Pressurized Systems key technologies focus on the development of SOFC power systems.
+The SOFC Program maintains a diversified portfolio of R&D projects to address the technical challenges and ensure a highprobability of achieving the desired cost and performance targets.
+The strategy includes a mix of near, mid, and longterm R&D projects as well as laboratory, proofofconcept, and pilotscale projects to foster the advancement of SOFC technologies for deployment in diverse applications, including those fueled by coalderived syngas or natural gas, which meet or exceed the targets for efficiency, cost, and carbon capture.
+The Program’s RD&D efforts are channeled through three key technologies: Cell Development, Core Technology, and Systems Development.
+The R&D elements of the program are within the Cell Development and Core Technology key technologies whereas the Systems Development key technology focuses on the RD&D of SOFC power systems.